Afternote/snipd/README.md

 ```
 npm install
 ```
-followed by :
+followed by to build up the `popup` and `notes_page` and forward the output to extension directory (all commands are run in root directory and works because npm workspaces)
 ```
 npm run buildall
 ```
-When the build finishes.
-Open `chrome://extensions` in your chrome browser and set the developer mode as on.
+When the first build is done, Open `chrome://extensions` in your chrome browser and set the developer mode as on, Install the extension by `Loading Unpacked` and selecting the `./extension` directory.
+This process can be skipped in subsequent builds and Just use reload btn in the extension page for each new subsequent build.

-After which you will be able to try and test the extension.
 ## License

-MIT
+MIT License.

 **Free Software, Hell Yeah!**